HolisticWare-Applications/HolisticWare.WebSite.Notes/data-structures-and-algorithms/data-science/ai-artificial-intelligence/generative-ai/prompt-engineering/prompt-rewriting.md

 prompt-rewriting.md

+*   Paraphrase

-Paraphrase: This is useful when you want to avoid plagiarism
+    useful to avoid plagiarism

+*   Reframe

-Reframe: Change the perspective or focus of the rewrite.
+    *   Change the perspective or focus of the rewrite

+*   Summarize

-Summarize: When you want a quick overview of a lengthy topic.
+    for a quick overview of a lengthy topic

-Expand: For a more comprehensive understanding of a topic.
+*   Expand For a more comprehensive understanding of a topic.

 Explain: Make the meaning of something clearer in the rewrite.